PetarSimonovic/bank/README.md

 **Refactoring deposit and withdrawal**

-Deposit and Withdrawal could be combined into a single "Transaction" function that accepts both positive and negative amounts as arguments then assigns a "credit" or "debit" status respectively.
+Deposit and Withdrawal could be combined into a single "Transaction" function that accepts both positive and negative amounts as arguments, then assigns a "credit" or "debit" status respectively.

 This could streamline the code base, reducing the number of functions.

-However, this solution retains "Deposit" and "Withdrawal" as separate functions with unique names and specific actions, thereby avoiding potential ambiguity among users that could arise a more-generic "Transaction" function.
+However, "Deposit" and "Withdrawal" are separate functions with unique names and specific actions.
+As a result, they reduce the potential for ambiguity among users that could arise from a more-generic "Transaction" function.

 **Decimals**

 Javascript's removal of trailing zeroes following a decimal raises a number of challenges.
 The zeroes can be retained using ```toFixed(2)```, converting the number into a string.
 However, this approach then prevents accurate addition and subtraction using that converted sum.

-The solution here is twofold:
-  - to update the balance, decimals are removed by multiplying values by 100 to preserve trailing zeroes.
+The solution applied is to remove decimals  by multiplying all amounts by 100.
+This allows decimals to be reinstated for the statement in a way that accounts for trailing zeroes.
-  - decimals are reinstated to add the balance as a string to the account.

 ### Edge cases

-- Bank does not check whether dates or monetary values are entered in the correct format.
+- This solution offers some limited checks and balances against input edge cases.

+It will:
+  - check if an amount provided is a number
+  - check whether the date provided has numerical values for days, months and years.

+The date checking process will allow users to input dates using any separator (including DD-MM-YYYY, DD.MM.YYYY ) and will standardise to DD/MM/YYYY

 ### Tech stack